 Bonsai trees are grown in a pot or container and trained to produce a desired shape or effect.
 There are many different types of Bonsai for indoors.
-Even though many people choose a Bonsai tree depending on how appealing it looks, it is important that you pick the right Bonsai for the environment it will be in.
+Even though many people choose a Bonsai tree depending on how appealing it looks, you must pick the right Bonsai for the environment it will be in.
 So if you would like help on how to choose a Bonsai read on….

 One of the first things you need to consider when buying a Bonsai tree is where you are going to place it.
-This matters because Bonsai trees can come in lots of different sizes and therefore you need to buy one that will grow to the right size for the space you are putting it in.
-For example you could have a small Bonsai tree such as a Mame bonsai tree which grow up to 10cm (4 inches).
-On the other hand if you are looking to fill a bigger space, a Chinese Elm Bonsai tree (Ulmus Parviflora) can look very good.
+This matters because Bonsai trees can come in lots of different sizes.
+Therefore you need to buy one that will grow to the right size for the space you are putting it in.
+For example, you could have a small Bonsai tree such as a Mame bonsai tree which grows up to 10cm (4 inches).
+On the other hand, if you are looking to fill a bigger space, a Chinese Elm Bonsai tree (Ulmus Parviflora) can look very good.

 2. Environment where it will be placed

-Although the majority of indoor Bonsai trees need lots of light and protection from frost, some require more specific conditions and when buying your Bonsai tree you should consider this. .
+Although the majority of indoor Bonsai trees need lots of light and protection from frost, some require more specific conditions.
+Therefore when buying your Bonsai tree you should consider this.
 Here are a few of the common conditions where Bonsai trees may be placed and the best plants for those environments.